North Ealing Primary School

 North Ealing Primary School is a community primary school founded in August 1911 and situated on Pitshanger Lane, Ealing, London.

 History

-By the turn of the 20th Century the population of Ealing was expanding fast, and so a program of school building was undertaken.
+By the turn of the 20th Century the population of Ealing was expanding fast, and so a programme of school building was undertaken.
 North Ealing school was the last of the 5 state schools to be constructed during this period, on the account that most of the children in its catchment area attended private schools.
 The architect for this and the four others schools was the local borough surveyor and engineer Charles Jones.

 Pupils

 It takes in students of both genders, from ages 4 to 11.
 It will be completely a 3 form school by 2015.
 It currently has around 650+ students in total and also includes a nursery.
 Notable former pupils include footballer Peter Crouch and actress Honor Blackman.
 The uniform consists of a white/grey shirt or blouse, grey trousers, shorts, skirt or pinafore, a grey jumper or cardigan, and a blue/gold tie.